 Your first session

 During your first session, your acupuncturist needs to gain a thorough understanding of your main complaint and your general health and lifestyle.
 This involves asking questions about your current symptoms and your medical history, as well as such things as your sleeping pattern, your appetite and digestion, and your emotional wellbeing.
 Women are also asked about their menstrual cycle and any past pregnancies and childbirth.
-You might feel that some questions appear unrelated to your condition but the information you give helps your practitioner to form a more complete picture of your health and lifestyle.
+You might feel that some questions appear unrelated to your condition, but the information you give helps your practitioner form a complete picture of your health and lifestyle.
 Your acupuncturist will also take your pulse on both wrists and may examine your tongue and feel for areas of muscular tension or pain.

 Your main health complaint

 When talking about your main complaint, the practitioner might ask you to describe in your own words what the symptoms feel like and how severe they are.
 You may also be asked how long you have been having the symptoms, whether constant or intermittent and how frequent they are.
 You should mention any medication that you are taking and whether you have tried any other therapies.
 To make a diagnosis according to traditional Chinese medicine theory and find the right treatment approach, the practitioner will also want to know more specific details.

 Based on all the information you have given, the practitioner will make a diagnosis and put together your treatment plan, which may include lifestyle and dietary advice and acupuncture.
 Your practitioner will use excellent single-use pre-sterilised needles to stimulate specific acupuncture points on your body.
 Because energy meridians range across the whole body, the points used are not necessarily close to where you experience pain or discomfort.
 For example, if you suffer from headaches, needles might be inserted in your foot or hand.